SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 script.
 This script takes as input a C++ header file that contains a struct or class that defines the arguments.
 The struct or class and its fields must be annotated as described above.

-In addition, the struct must declare a static `build()` method with the following signature:
+In addition, the struct must declare a static `create_builder()` method with the following signature:

 ```c++
 ookii::parser_builder create_builder(std::string command_name,